Zouwairatou fires Neman to shock win at Zorka-Bdu | Goal.com

 The midfielder joined Denis Levchenko's team during the 2020 winter transfer window from Cameroon women's top-flight outfit Vent du Nord de Garoua.

-She had previously starred for the Indomitable Lionesses at the U17 Women's World Cup in Jordan 2016 before the Cameroon international won a silver medal at the 2019 African Games in Morocco.
+She had previously starred twice for the Indomitable Lionesses at the U17 Women's World Cup tournaments in Jordan 2016 and Uruguay 2018.

+The Cameroon international won a silver medal at the 2019 African Games in Morocco, where they lost the final in a penalty shootout to Nigeria.

 The 19-year-old proved she can excel in Europe on her first professional move to Neman as she scored her first goal of the season to help her team to a shock away win.